unt-libraries/untl-metadata-documentation/docs/guides/quick-start-guide.rst

 |                              |                                    |                             |   29 x 46 cm                     |
 +------------------------------+------------------------------------+-----------------------------+----------------------------------+

-\* Note: for photographs that are ‘standard sizes’ (as defined by UNTL guidelines) dimensions can use measurements other than cm.
+\* Note: for photographs that are ‘standard sizes’ (as :ref:`defined by UNTL guidelines <description-comments>`) dimensions can use measurements other than cm.

 Additional Information
 ======================